GrayedFox/autom8/README.md

 - update the `apiURL` inside `cypress.json` to point to your API
 - update and add any endpoints to `cypress.env.json` (your VCS may want to ignore this file)

+## troubleshooting

+Sometimes a test can hang or something can go wrong which prevents the teardown() method from being called in the `after:run` hook.
+If this happens you may need to manually stop and remove the mongo docker image by running this command inside your terminal:

+`docker stop mongo-on-docker && docker rm mongo-on-docker`

+If you have updated the image name inside `cypress.env.json` replace the image name above with whatever custom image name you have chosen.

 ## feature list

 - [X] Sample integration login test using PageObject pattern (works against Cypress RWA)
 - [X] Sample API test for directly testing an API (works against Cypress RWA)
 - [ ] Sample component test for testing a React component (works against Cypress RWA)
-- [X] ChanceJS used to randomised test data generation with repeatable seeds
+- [X] ChanceJS used to randomised test data generation with identical seed used when retrying tests
-- [ ] MongoDB seed task run once per suite run
+- [X] MongoDB setup method called once per run as part of `before:run` hook example
-- [ ] MongoDB teardown task run once per suite run
+- [X] MongoDB teardown method called once per run as part of `after:run` hook example
+- [X] Seed database task working, can be called from individual specs
-- [ ] Fixture generation task run once per suite run
+- [X] Fixture generation task working, can be called from individual specs

 ## further reading